 2. Toilet Signs

-In Japan, there are many expressions used for the word “toilet”, some direct and some more polite.
+In Japan, there are many expressions used for the word “toilet,” like "otearai" and "toire."
+Some are direct and some are more polite.

 3. Types of Toilets

-In Japan, toilets are classified into three large catorgories.
-These are:
+In Japan, toilets are classified into three large categories.
+These are: washiki toire (和式 traditional Japanese toilet), yoshiki toire (様式 Western-style toilet), and a takino-toire (多機能 multifunction toilet).

-Depending on the place, and there is a tendency to find traditional Japanese toilets frequently in tourist spots and old buildings.
-However nowadays, in many places the traditional Japanese toilets are being replaced by western ones.
+Depending on the place, you may find traditional Japanese toilets in older sightseeing spots and buildings.
+However nowadays, many places use Western-style toilets ones.

-As previously mentioned, you will find them mainly in public toilets, tourist destinations and old buildings.
+Traditional Japanese toilets, or the washiki toire, involve squatting over the urinal.
+They are very uncommon in modern homes.
+As previously mentioned, you will find them mainly in public toilets, tourist destinations, and old buildings.

-The toilet and wash basin/bathtub are located in the same area.
+The toilet and bathtub are located in the same area in a unit bath.

 5. How to Flush